-• Mid-Year/End-of-Year Evaluations: The same evaluation that is used for the intern self-assessment is used for the Mid-Year/End-of-Year evaluations and is accessible at the following link: www.TinyURL.com/PacificEvaluation.
-Each supervisor (primary and delegated) completes an evaluation using the Rating Scale in the following section of this manual for each intern.
-Supervisors provide evaluation on the elements they teach in seminar, supervision, or other training activities.
+• Mid-Year/End-of-Year Evaluations: The same evaluation that is used for the intern selfassessment is used for the Mid-Year/End-of-Year evaluations.
+Each member of the training team completes an evaluation using the Rating Scale in the following section of this manual for each intern.
+Training team members provide evaluation on the elements they teach in seminar, supervision, or other training activities.